natalieagus/50005/docs/Labs/09-Lab9-HTCPCP.md

 ### System requirements

-You need Python 3.10 (it won't work with Python 3.12) and `pipenv` to run this project, and Wireshark (or equivalent) installed in your system.
+You need Python 3.10 (it won't work with Python 3.12) and `uv` to run this project, and Wireshark (or equivalent) installed in your system.
 You are free to use any CLI or GUI based network protocol analyser.
 The latter is recommended for beginners.
 The rest of this lab is written with the assumption that you used **Wireshark**.
 Other equivalent network protocol analyser should have similar functionalities.

 ### Source Code